Xcel Energy strikes deal to purchase low-emissions gas in Colorado

-Electric and gas utility Xcel Energy (XEL.O) on Wednesday agreed to buy natural gas for its Colorado customers produced with tight greenhouse emissions controls, making it one of the earliest major utilities to embrace certified lower-carbon gas.
+DENVER (Reuters) - Electric and gas utility Xcel Energy on Wednesday agreed to buy natural gas for its Colorado customers produced with tight greenhouse emissions controls, making it one of the earliest major utilities to embrace certified lower-carbon gas.

 The pilot project comes as energy companies are striving to cut carbon emissions to gain support of consumers and investors.
 Two years ago, Xcel Energy, the largest utility in Colorado, committed to 100% carbon-free electricity by 2050.